robertknight/react-testing/README.md

 ## Libraries and Tools Used
  * React (obviously). v0.13 is used for [shallow-rendering support](http://facebook.github.io/react/docs/test-utils.html#shallow-rendering) which enables testing of rendering of a single level of the component tree in isolation.
+   _Update (28/02/16): Shallow rendering support has since improved in React v0.14.7 to include some support for stateful components_
  * [Mocha](http://mochajs.org/) and chai are the basic testing frameworks used, these were chosen as they are popular, polished and well documented.
  * [Webpack](http://webpack.github.io/) is used to package the tests for running/debugging in the